milensk1/JsChain/README.md

 # JsChain
-Simple Bitcoin-like blockchain structure and cryptocurrency.
+Bitcoin-like blockchain structure and cryptocurrency.
 Written in JavaScript